suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 The former method relies on asymmetric key cryptography while the latter uses symmetric key cryptography.

-Our goal was to reduce the number of content key distribution methods for use with payload encryption and thereby increase interoperability between different SUIT manifest parser implementations.
+Our design aims to reduce the number of content key distribution methods for use with payload encryption and thereby increase interoperability between different SUIT manifest parser implementations.

+The goal of this specification is to protect payloads during transportation end-to-end, and at rest when stored inside a device.
+Since many of the devices today do not offer hardware-based, on-the-fly decryption of code stored in flash memory, it may be necessary to decrypt and store firmware images in on-chip flash before code can be executed.
+Since devices with hardware-based, on-the-fly decryption become more common, the goal of accomplishing confidentiality at rest may be better accomplished.

 # Conventions and Terminology